ultrondevelopments/pdftool/COMPLETE-GUIDE.md

 4. **Restart Chrome** - Sometimes helps with extension issues
 5. **Check Chrome version** - Make sure you're on a recent version

-Your extension is now 100% CSP compliant and ready to use! 🎉
+Your extension is now fully functional! 🎉